Restoration of four-dimensional diffeomorphism covariance in canonical general relativity: An intrinsic Hamilton-Jacobi approach: Diffeomorphism equivalence classes and intrinsic dynamics

 \section{Diffeomorphism equivalence classes and intrinsic dynamics}

 It has long been an widespread belief that diffeomorphism equivalence classes of solutions of Einstein's equations can be described exclusively in terms of the phase space variables $\left(g_{ab}, p^{cd} \right)$.
 This is incorrect.
 The error stems from a common conflation of two distinct notions in constrained Hamiltonian dynamics for reparameterization covariant systems, namely time evolution on the one hand, and diffeomorphism symmetry on the other.
 In the Hamiltonian formalism time evolution, i.e., global rigid translation in time is not a canonically realizable symmetry.
 More precisely, there does not exist a member of the diffeomorphism-induced symmetry group that affects a global rigid time translation on \underline{every} solution of Einstein's equations.
 Rather, a group element will perform this feat only on one particular solution.
 On the other hand the diffeomorphism-induced symmetry group transforms solutions of Einstein's equations into new solutions.
 The difference is particularly evident when discussing the dynamical evolution of the intrinsic variables.
 In this case the analysis of section \ref{constrained} shows that corresponding to every acceptable spacetime scalar intrinsic coordinate choice the variables $g_A$ and $p^B$ can be displayed as manifestly invariant functionals under the action of the full diffeomorphism-induced symmetry group.
 These manifestly invariant functionals are constructed by performing finite symmetry transformation to that location on symmetry orbits (for each value of the coordinate parameters $x^\mu$) at which the intrinsic coordinate conditions are satisfied.
 On the other hand one obviously has a nontrivial time evolution.
-Indeed, quite contrary to the common belief, not only is it incorrect to claim that phase space equivalence classes are orbits in $\left(g_{ab}, p^{cd} \right)$ super-space, the truth is that a single point in this phase space lies within many different equivalence classes!
-Equivalence classes are actually in one-to-one correspondence with the choice of intrinsic coordinates, and they are characterized by the fact that in each one the intrinsic dynamics is distinct.
+The $2 \times \infty^3$ values of $p^A(\vec x)$ at a fixed intrinsic coordinate time fix an equivalence class.
+These are the analogues of the initial momenta $\bar p^a$ in the free relativistic particle model.
+And as in that model, the evolution in intrinsic time depends on the choice of intrinsic coordinates.
+It is not sufficient as is commonly maintained to claim that phase space equivalence classes are simply orbits under the action of the diffeomorphism symmetry group in $\left(g_{ab}, p^{cd} \right)$ phase space.
+There is an accompanying non-trivial evolution in intrinsic time.